matttm/imposter-db/README.md

 If this selection process is too cumbersome, you can also take a vantage of the optional flags:

-- fk - indicates weather, the tables with a foreign key reference to the identified table should be replicated
+- fk - indicates whether, the tables with a foreign key reference to the identified table, should be replicated
 - schema - name of the schema
 - table - name of the table